ALRADEV/AlraDEV/README.md

   <summary>👨‍💻 More about me</summary>

   - 💬 I am 31 years old, currently living in Brazil.
-    I worked for five years in the civil engineering area and am currently transitioning my career to the programming area.
-I am dedicating myself to my new career, studying new languages ​​and tools, in addition to improving my English.
+    I worked for in the civil engineering area and am currently transitioning my career to the programming area, I am dedicating myself to my new career, studying new languages ​​and tools, in addition to improving my English.

   - ⚡ I enjoy reading, whether it's a good book, as well as watching movies and playing games, but I haven't played for a long time because I leave that time for my studies!
 I believe that our personal interests contribute to a more refined perception of things and problem-solving. \o/
 </details>